-In 1987 San Diego County residents approved the 20-year TransNet Program, a one-half cent sales tax to fund a variety of transportation projects throughout San Diego County.
-This program, which was scheduled to expire in 2008, is one of the largest transportation improvement programs in California.
+In 1987, San Diego County residents approved the 20-year TransNet program, a half-cent sales tax to fund a variety of transportation projects throughout San Diego County.
+This program, which became operative in 1988 and expired in 2008, is one of the largest transportation improvement programs in California.

 In November 2004, voters approved an extension ordinance and expenditure plan (Proposition A) that extends the TransNet program to 2048.
-This extension is expected to generate approximately $14 billion to be distributed among highway, transit, and local road projects to reduce traffic congestion in San Diego County.
+Funds are expected to be generated among highway, transit, and local road projects to reduce traffic congestion in San Diego County.
 The San Diego Association of Governments (SANDAG) administers the funds generated by TransNet.
+SANDAG celebrated the 25th anniversary of TransNet in 2013, reflecting on the transportation improvements and environmental conservation projects made possible by TransNet funds.

 Proposition A mandated the formation of an Independent Taxpayer Oversight Committee (ITOC) for TransNet.
 This committee provides oversight for the expenditure of TransNet funds and ensure that voter mandates are carried out.
 The ITOC also makes recommendations to improve the program’s financial integrity and performance.